Spain in the Eurovision Song Contest 2020: Internal selection

 On 22 January 2020, RTVE revealed that Blas Cantó would sing the song "Universo", written by Blas Cantó himself together with Dan Hammond, Dangelo Ortega, Mikołaj Trybulec and Ashley Hicklin.
 The official video of the song, directed by Cristian Velasco and filmed in Lanzarote and Tenerife, premiered on 30 January 2020 on RTVE's website.
 In regards to the song, Blas Cantó stated: "Universo reflects a world similar to mine, with which the public can discover my evolution by listening to it.
 I think it is a roller coaster of emotions.
-Universo has a new and risky style for me but keep my essence [sic]".
+Universo has a new and risky style for me but keep[sic] my essence".

 Promotion

 Blas Cantó's pre-contest promotion for "Universo" was focused in Spain, including a performance of the song on the fourth show of Operación Triunfo 2020 on 10 February.

 At Eurovision

 The Eurovision Song Contest 2020 was expected to take place at Rotterdam Ahoy in Rotterdam, Netherlands, and would have consisted of two semi-finals on 12 and 14 May and the final on 16 May 2020.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 5", Spain automatically qualified to compete in the final.
 In addition to their participation in the final, Spain was also required to broadcast and vote in one of the two semi-finals.
 However, due to the COVID-19 pandemic, the contest was cancelled.